meilisearch/meilisearch-js/README.md

 }
 ```

+Note that to enable faceted search on your dataset you need to add `genres` to the `filterableAttributes` index setting.
+For more information on filtering and faceting, [consult our documentation settings](https://docs.meilisearch.com/reference/features/faceted_search.html#setting-up-facets).

 #### Abortable Search <!-- omit in toc -->

 You can abort a pending search request by providing an [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to the request.